MonashMath/MTH4321/Tutorials.jl/README.md

 ```
 setx PATH "%PATH%;C:\julia\bin"
 ```
 Then, close the current Command Prompt, open a new one, and type `echo %PATH%`.
 The output must include `C:\julia\bin` in the end.
 If not, you must have something wrong.
+You can find more info about `Julia` installation in the web, e.g., [steps 1-5, Sect.
+1.3.2 in this tutorial](https://www.softcover.io/read/7b8eb7d0/juliabook/introduction#sec-julia_win).

 Next, assuming that you know about `git` and it is installed in your computer, you can clone the repository.
 You can have the following [basic `git` tutorial](https://github.com/MonashMath/SCI1022/blob/master/Git.md) we have created for SCI1022 Monash unit.
 In any case, if that is too much, you can simply download a `zip` file with this repos clicking on the `Clone or download` button on the top-right part of [this window](https://github.com/MonashMath/MTH4321).
 ```